avifoxi/lfa_challenge/README.md

 One thing I really like about ruby and rails is how detailed the stack traces are - and how they point to the line that breaks the app.
 Angular has great documentation -- but the console often doesn't point directly to the line that breaks.
 And that is very frustrating!

+### What would I test if I were testing?

+One major benefit of Angular's modularity is how testable every module is.

+Testing:
+- does the filter filter ?
+- do students <=> books associations behave reliably?
+- does the router route ?
+- once data is persisted --- does data persist? do front and back sync well ?